 But she says that the naive young woman she once was has disappeared, and although she believes she received too harsh a sentence, she is determined to use her time productively and come out of prison ready to work hard and raise her daughter.
 “I have learned that money isn’t everything and family shouldn’t be risked,” she says.

-The Facts: Jaquale Clark
+Name: Jaquale Clark

 Sentence: 120 months (10 years)